Call for Papers

 ****Submission Deadline: December 19, 2015****

-Students: Do you have a completed paper from a communication course?
-Would you like to meet students and faculty from other schools who share your interest in communication?
-Would like the opportunity to add more depth to your resume or graduate school application?
+STUDENTS: Would you like to meet students and faculty from other schools who share your interest in communication?
+Would you like the opportunity to add more depth to your resume or graduate school application?
 Consider submitting your work to this conference.
+See several submission options below.

 Submission Options (students may have up to two submissions):